Growthy

 Every AI accounting tool reaches a ceiling on three transaction types.
 If a vendor doesn't acknowledge these, they're skipping the audit conversation.

-Net vs. gross.
+Net versus gross.
 Stripe, PayPal, and Square deposit the net amount in your bank.
-The categorization tool sees one transaction; the underlying gross sale plus fees plus refunds is three separate book entries.
-A tool that posts the deposit as gross income misses fees and quietly rots the balance sheet.
+The categorization tool sees one transaction, but the underlying gross sale plus fees plus refunds is three separate book entries.
+A tool that posts the deposit as gross income misses the fees, and the balance sheet quietly rots underneath.
 Ask vendors how they reconcile platform-fee deposits.

 Transfers and loan splits.
 Owner draws, internal transfers, and loan payments often look the same to a categorization engine.
-A loan payment needs to split between principal (balance sheet) and interest (P&L).
+A loan payment needs to split between principal (balance sheet) and interest (profit and loss).
 An owner draw to a personal account is not an expense.
 A transfer between business accounts is neither.
 Good tools flag these.
 Weaker tools guess.

 No-description transactions.
 "ACH PAYMENT 847293847 WEB" tells the tool nothing.
-Pattern matching can sometimes catch the vendor by amount and date pattern, but often it can't.
+Pattern matching can sometimes catch the vendor by amount and date, but often it can't.
 The right behavior is to ask the bookkeeper, not guess.
-Ask vendors what happens when they have zero pattern signal.
+Ask vendors what happens when there's zero pattern signal.

-Growthy's approach on the 20%: flag for review with confidence score and pattern reasoning.
+Our approach on the difficult 20%: flag it for review with a confidence score and the pattern reasoning attached.
 No silent guessing.
-Where the bookkeeper asks the client, the system records the answer and adds it to the per-client pattern memory so the next instance is automatic.
+When the bookkeeper asks the client and gets the answer, the system records it and adds it to that client's pattern memory, so the next instance is automatic.

 Migration Risk: Every Audience

-Migration risk derails most buying decisions across every audience.
+Migration risk derails more buying decisions than any feature gap.
 The risk is practical, not technical.

-For bookkeepers and CPA firms: existing clients are on QBO or Xero.
-They don't want a new login or a new bookkeeping platform.
+For bookkeepers and CPA firms: existing clients are on QBO or Xero, and they don't want a new login or a new platform.
 "We're moving you to a new system" sounds alarming even when the change is small.
-Start with a Mode 1 overlay tool.
+Start with a Mode 1 overlay.
 The client never knows their bookkeeper got faster.

-For new founders: pick your first GL with the next five years in mind.
-Wave is free until it's not.
+For new founders: pick your first ledger with the next five years in mind.
+Wave is free until it isn't.
 QBO is the default until it isn't.
-A standalone AI-native GL avoids a migration project at $1M revenue if the foundation already supports complex books and audit needs.
+A standalone AI-native ledger avoids a migration project at $1M in revenue if the foundation already handles complex books and audit needs.

 For everyone: read the data export and contract termination clauses before you sign.
 Botkeeper and Bench answered the migration question for the buyers who didn't ask.
 Don't be the next case study.